 Talencio’s Complete Guide to the Job Search Series: Part Four

-As we enter 2020, the market is strong for those looking for a new job.
-The U.S. unemployment rate is at a 50 year low and the health technology sector is strong and growing.
-We put together these job search tips & best practices for 2020 to help you have your most successful decade yet.
+The market is strong for those looking for a new job.
+The U.S. unemployment rate is at a 50+ year low and the health technology sector is strong and growing.
+We put together these job search tips & best practices to help you have your most successful career yet.

 This is our fourth blog in our Talencio’s Complete Guide to the Job Search series.
 Previously we shared the importance of leveraging your skills and talent, identifying what you are looking for and cultivating your job search strategy.
 In our last blog, we discussed the creation of your job search strategy, including the financial and marketing aspects of your search.
 In this blog, we will focus on job search tips for selling yourself, leveraging research and delivering on your value.
 Whether you are an executive or new professional, you will find valuable best practices in this series to aid in your job search, evaluate your current job, or prepare for an upcoming search.